alexcardell/dots/README.md

 differences are handled with internal logic (shell/vim if/elses), and where not possible it is solved by templating.

-Primary workflow consists of Vim, Zsh, and Tmux, and occasionally IntelliJ with IDEAvim.
+Primary workflow consists of Vim, Zsh, and Tmux.

 #### :construction: Pacman :construction:
 Installs packages from pacman.